 - Leopards are incredibly strong, undoubtedly the strongest of the big cats, pound for pound.
 They are agile climbers and often hoist their kills into trees to keep them out of the reach of lion and hyena

-- Lion are not traditionally climbers – except in a few rare locations where tree-climbing skills seem to be passed on from generation to generation.
+- Lion is not traditionally climbers – except in a few rare locations where tree-climbing skills seem to be passed on from generation to generation.
 They are nowhere near as agile as leopard though.

 - Leopards are the most elusive and shy of the big cats, easily camouflaged and difficult to ‘spot’ in the wild.
-Lion are far more overt and relaxed, often seen lounging around beneath shady trees in broad daylight.
+Lion is far more overt and relaxed, often seen lounging around beneath shady trees in broad daylight.
 Leopards are usually more nocturnal by nature.

 - In the Kruger National Park, you are more likely to see lions than the elusive leopard.
-However, in the adjacent Sabi Sand Game Reserve, your chances are much better, and finding at least one leopard during an average two night stay is almost guaranteed.
+However, in the adjacent Sabi Sand Game Reserve, your chances are much better, and finding at least one leopard during an average two-night stay is almost guaranteed.
 This is due to the high density of leopards in the Sabi Sand area, but also because the trackers can go off-road and track the animals, which is not permitted in Kruger itself.
 Both lions and leopards are apex predators and it is a wonderful privilege to be able to see them in the wild.